aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/pyplot-formatting/1474-Multiple Plots in one figure.md

 * Aren't those overlapping axis values annoying?
 Matplotlib has a solution for that too.

-* Simply put sharey=True inside the subplot function.
-The two subplots will now share the y axis values.
+* Put sharey=True inside the subplot function.
+The two subplots will now share the y-axis values.

 * Try it out!